 Phoenicia Finance Company p.l.c.

-The company has a current account balance with Phoenicia Finance Company p.l.c. a fully owned subsidiary of Phoenicia Malta Limited.
+The company has a balance with Phoenicia Finance Company p.l.c., a fully owned subsidiary of Phoenicia Malta Limited, for expenses paid by the Company on behalf of the related company.

 Hazledene Group Limited